Skip to Main Content

 Foreign Law Guide

-The single most important source is a subscription database, entitled Foreign Law Guide, which permits searches by country, then subject, or less commonly, by subject, then country.
+The single most important source is a subscription database, the Foreign Law Guide, which permits searches by country and subject.
 Suppose you needed the Greek bankruptcy code.
 You would look up Greece, then click on the topic Bankruptcy and Insolvency, to retrieve the following information:

 Note that this entry provides both the citation to the official publication of the statute as well as a citation to a source in which an English-language version may be found (together with a summary of the statute).
 If you look up Revue Hellenique de Droit International in IUCAT, you will find that it is available in PDF in HeinOnline, so you could go there to get a PDF version of the bankruptcy code.